 Anxiety itself may be considered hysteria, but the way people use the term tends to describe severe, emotional responses to their anxiety.
-All forms of anxiety, including obsessive compulsive disorder, generalized anxiety disorder, and more can have severe emotional reactions, and so they can all lead to hysteria.
+All forms of anxiety, including obsessive-compulsive disorder, generalized anxiety disorder, and others, can have severe emotional reactions.
+This means they can all lead to hysteria.

 In some cases, you may not even need extreme anxiety for anxiety to create hysteria.
-For some people, simply living with anxiety for a long enough period of time can cause them to reach a point where they feel incredibly emotional, and possibly feeling like they've lost control of those emotions.
+For some people, merely living with anxiety for an extended period can cause them to reach a point where they feel incredibly emotional, and possibly feeling like they've lost control of those emotions.